jaqque/liquidzsh/README.md

 * `LQ_BATTERY_THRESHOLD`, the maximal value under which the battery level is displayed
-* `LQ_LOAD_THRESHOLD`, the minimal value after which the load average is
+* `LQ_LOAD_THRESHOLD`, the minimal value after which the load average is displayed
 * `LQ_TEMP_THRESHOLD`, the minimal value after which the temperature average is displayed
 * `LQ_PATH_LENGTH`, the maximum percentage of the screen width used to display the path
 * `LQ_PATH_KEEP`, how many directories to keep at the beginning of a shortened path
 * `LQ_HOSTNAME_ALWAYS`, choose between always displaying the hostname or showing it only when connected with a remote shell
 * `LQ_USER_ALWAYS`, choose between always displaying the user or showing it only when he is different from the logged one

-You can also force some features to be disabled, to save some time in the prompt
+You can also force some features to be disabled, to save some time in the prompt building:
-building:
 * `LQ_ENABLE_PERM`, if you want to detect if the directory is writable
 * `LQ_ENABLE_SHORTEN_PATH`, if you want to shorten the path display
 * `LQ_ENABLE_PROXY`, if you want to detect if a proxy is used